monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 Once you have completed the above steps, you are ready to build and run Monkeytype.

-1. Run `npm run install:all` in the project root to install all dependencies.
+1. Run `npm run install-all` in the project root to install all dependencies.
    - If you are on Windows, use `npm run install-windows`.
    - If neither works, you will have to run `npm install` in root, frontend, and backend directories.
 2. Run `npm run dev` (`npm run dev-fe` if you skipped the mongo section) to start a local dev server on [port 3000](http://localhost:3000).
 It will watch for changes and rebuild when you edit files in `src/` or `public/` directories.
 Note that rebuilding doesn't happen instantaneously so be patient for changes to appear.
 Use <kbd>Ctrl+C</kbd> to kill it.